Alfred P. Sloan: Nazi collaboration

 Defending the German investment strategy as "highly profitable", Sloan told shareholders in 1939 that GM's continued industrial production for the Nazi government was merely sound business practice.
 In a letter to a concerned shareholder, Sloan said that the manner in which the Nazi government ran Germany "should not be considered the business of the management of General Motors. ...
 We must conduct ourselves as a German organization. ...
 We have no right to shut down the plant."

-Post-war
+Postwar

-As the war drew to an end, most economists and New Deal policy makers assumed that without continued massive government spending, the pre-war Great Depression and its huge unemployment would return.
+As the war drew to an end, most economists and New Deal policy makers assumed that without continued massive government spending, the prewar Great Depression and its huge unemployment would return.
 The economist Paul Samuelson warned that unless government took immediate action, "there would be ushered in the greatest period of unemployment and industrial dislocation which any economy has faced."
 Many adhering to the prevailing Keynesian economic wisdom predicted economic disaster when the war ended.

-Sloan, however, felt otherwise and predicted a post-war boom.
+Sloan felt otherwise and predicted a postwar boom.
 He pointed to workers' savings and pent-up demand, and predicted a huge jump in national income and a rise in standard of living.
-In line with his predictions, and despite a precipitous cut-back in government spending and the wholesale closure of defense plants, the economy boomed.
-One of the greatest periods of economic expansion in American history resulted.
+In line with his predictions, and despite a precipitous cutback in government spending and the wholesale closure of defense plants, the economy boomed.
+One of the greatest periods of economic expansion in US history resulted.